joshhornby/joshhornby.github.io/_posts/2025-08-25-flight-levels.md

 I'm getting more deliberate about where I spend time, which altitude I'm operating at.

 *Flight Levels* reminds you: you don't need to stay at 30,000 feet.
 Know why you're there, what needs attention, when to descend.

-The hardest part of leadership: working on the team, not just in it.